Haxxnet/Compose-Examples/README.md

 - [Deemix](examples/deemix) - deemix is a barebone deezer downloader library built from the ashes of Deezloader Remix.
 - [MeTube](examples/metube) - Web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
 Allows you to download videos and audio only from YouTube and dozens of other sites.
 - [Syncthing](examples/syncthing) - Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers.
+- [Transmission](examples/transmission) - Transmission is a fast, easy, and free BitTorrent client.
+- [FlareSolverr](examples/flaresolverr) - FlareSolverr is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
+- [Plex](examples/plex) - Plex organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
+- [Jellyfin](examples/jellyfin) - Jellyfin is the volunteer-built media solution that puts you in control of your media.
+Stream to any device from your own server, with no strings attached.
+- [Jackett](examples/jackett) - Jackett translates queries from apps (Sonarr, Radarr, SickRage, CouchPotato, Mylar3, Lidarr, DuckieTV, qBittorrent, Nefarious etc.) into tracker-site-specific http queries, parses the html or json response, and then sends results back to the requesting software.
+This allows for getting recent uploads (like RSS) and performing searches.
+Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.
+- [Lidarr](examples/lidarr) - Lidarr is a music collection manager for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new albums from your favorite artists and will interface with clients and indexers to grab, sort, and rename them.
+- [Prowlarr](examples/prowlarr) - Prowlarr is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps.
+Prowlarr supports management of both Torrent Trackers and Usenet Indexers.
+It integrates seamlessly with Lidarr, Mylar3, Radarr, Readarr, and Sonarr offering complete management of your indexers with no per app Indexer setup required (we do it all).
+- [Radarr](examples/radarr) - Radarr is a movie collection manager for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new movies and will interface with clients and indexers to grab, sort, and rename them.
+It can also be configured to automatically upgrade the quality of existing files in the library when a better quality format becomes available.
+- [Sonarr](examples/sonarr) - Sonarr is a PVR for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
+It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 ### Document Management Systems (DMS)
 - [Paperless NGX](examples/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents.